-Secured loans are loans that are protected by collateral.
-When you apply for a secured loan, the lender will want to know which of your assets you plan to put up as collateral.
+Secured loans are debt products that are protected by collateral.
+This means that when you apply for a secured loan, the lender will want to know which of your assets you plan to use to back the loan.
 The lender will then place a lien on that asset until the loan is repaid in full.
-If you default on the loan payments, the lender can claim the collateral and sell it to recoup the loss.
+If you default on the loan, the lender can claim the collateral and sell it to recoup the loss.

 Secured loan vs. unsecured loan